T

 Insider tips

-• Learn a few basic Tamil phrases; it's appreciated.
+• Learn a few basic Tamil phrases; it's appreciated by locals.

 Packing highlights